ceford/cefjdemos-data-jdm-user/articles/de/security/http-header-management.md

         }
     ');

-More details can be found here:[Adding JavaScript and CSS to the page](https://docs.joomla.org/J3.x:Adding_JavaScript_and_CSS_to_the_page "Special:MyLanguage/J3.x:Adding JavaScript and CSS to the page")
+More details can be found here: Adding JavaScript and CSS to the page

 ## Additional resources about Content Security Policy and HTTP Headers